paultyng/terraform-provider-unifi/docs/resources/device.md

 ### Optional

+- **mac** (String) The MAC address of the device.
+This can be specified so that the provider can take control of a device (since devices are created through adoption).
 - **name** (String) The name of the device.
 - **port_override** (Block Set) Settings overrides for specific switch ports. (see [below for nested schema](#nestedblock--port_override))
 - **site** (String) The name of the site to associate the device with.